elisacaffrey/MiFoDB/docs/source/advanced_use.rst

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++
 Adding eukaryote genomes involves one extra step.

-**1. Download all genomes**: Download current MiFoDB eukaryote genomes and genomes of interest from NCBI, and add them to the same directory (ex. input_custom_euk_genomes)
+**1. Download all genomes**: Follow steps 1-4 in the section above, downloading MiFoDB_beta_v2_alleukgenomes.zip from https://zenodo.org/records/10870254

 **2. Use EukCC to calculate completeness and contamination**: dRep requires completeness and contamination scores which it cannot calculate for eukaryotes.
 We will use `Eukcc <https://eukcc.readthedocs.io/en/latest/index.html>`_ (Saary et al. 2020) to calculate eukaryote completeness and contamination.
 We recommend using the docker container.
 ::